mpycroft/raytracer/README.md

 ease of refactoring to refine the design as time goes on.
 While I am mostly intending to follow the book, a ray tracer provides ample opportunity for extension and playing around with optimisations later on.

+### Floating point calculations

+For float calculations I will be using the [float-cmp](https://crates.io/crates/float-cmp) crate to help with comparing floating point numbers.
+It seems to offer the easiest to use API and has good enough defaults for comparisons for our usage.
+Technically there isn't any good enough default for epsilon / ulps values given the fun involved with computers and floating point math, each calculation and algorithm should be looked at to determine what are the best values, etc., etc. But for our usage we don't particularly care about that level of granularity or precision.

+Their macros have been reimplemented to avoid having to pass the type every time we do a comparison.

+## For the future

+* Consider making things generic over other float types (f32, arbitrary precision floats, fixed decimals, etc.) and examine performance.